mooch443/trex/README.md

 If you want compatibility with the Basler API (or other things with licensing/portability issues), please use one of the manual compilation options (see https://trex.run/docs/install.html).

+# Usage

+Within the conda environment, simply run:

+	trex

+Opening a video directly and adjusting [parameters](https://trex.run/docs/parameters_trex.html):

+	trex -i /path/to/video.pv -track_threshold 25 -track_max_individuals 10

+If you don't want a graphical user interface and save/quit when tracking finishes:

+	trex -i /path/to/video.pv -nowindow -auto_quit

+To convert a video to our custom pv format (for usage in TRex) from the command-line:

+	tgrabs -i /full/path/to/video.mp4 -o funny_name

+Read [more](https://trex.run/docs/run.html) about parameters for TRex [here](https://trex.run/docs/parameters_trex.html) and for TGrabs [here](https://trex.run/docs/parameters_tgrabs.html).

 # Contributors, Issues, etc.